- 1924 Aston Martin long-chassis tourer

 - One owner since 1961

-- Displayed in the Brooklands Museum and recently restored
+- Formerly displayed in the Brooklands Museum

 Although Lionel Martin and Robert Bamford had founded their company in 1913, they produced only a tiny handful of their Aston Martin cars over the next decade – and those were mostly for competition use.
 Not until 1923 did the firm really start anything that could be referred to as a ‘production run’ of road cars that could be sold to the public, which makes this 1924 Aston Martin sidevalve – chassis number 1941 – an exceptionally early example of the breed.